SOE - Reading Graduate Program

 Literacy Assessment and Instruction

 This course introduces students to the key elements of literacy assessment.
 It surveys a wide range of assessments and instructional interventions in literacy for a variety of learners.
 It prepares educators to develop theoretical and practical knowledge of effective, research-based interventions, and explores different areas of assessment in literacy, such as phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Prerequisite: admission to a graduate Reading Program.
-Offered Spring.
+Offered Fall, Spring, Summer.

 RDG 711 Cr.3